passcod/caretaker/index.markdown

 	partners taking care of children and housework while one's working, family, friends, and close colleagues providing companionship, wisdom, and safety.

-In small to medium open software projects, the traditional way work is organised is stratified between three main roles: Maintainers or Owners, Contributors, and Everyone Else.
+In many open software projects, work is stratified between three main buckets of people:
+Maintainers, Contributors, and Everyone Else.

 I want to emphasise that there are no codified rules, no formal document laying out the “traditional” way open projects function.
 What I describe as such is informal etiquette and culture, and by very nature, is subjective to how I see and have experienced it.
-That said, _some_ of that way _is_ codified, through the tools we use: GitHub and GitLab both more or less tacitly encode many aspects, as two prominent examples.
+That said, _some_ of that way _is_ codified, through the tools we use: GitHub and GitLab both more or less tacitly encode many of these aspects.

-With this caveat out of the way, in the traditional way:
+With this disclaimer out of the way, in the traditional way:

 - **Owners** or **Maintainers** drive the project.
 They are responsible for the project itself, for making releases, for keeping the code up to standard, for fixing urgent bugs, for